Mussel recruitment and cooperation

 the number of migration barriers to be removed

-The pearl mussel population in River Mieån is fragmented and has been declining since the 1970s.
+The Freshwater pearl mussel population in River Mieån is fragmented and has been declining since the 1970s.
 Low densities of trout and migration barriers threaten the survival of the mussel, despite good water conditions.
-Thick-shelled clams have recently been found but are also threatened by habitat degradation and barriers to host fish.
+Thick shelled river mussel has recently been found but is also threatened by habitat degradation and barriers to host fish.

-River Mieån is heavily fragmented by dams used for mills and hydropower, hindering fish migration and affecting the flow regime.
-Historical clearing of the river for rafting has concentrated water flow and led to erosion.
+The River Mieån is heavily fragmented by dams used for mills and hydropower, which impede fish migration and affect the flow regime.
+Historical clearing of the river for Timber floating has concentrated the water flow and led to erosion.
 Drainage, wetland draining and lake lowering have reduced the river’s water holding capacity, which is also exacerbated by climate change and low summer flows.

 Drainage, wetland draining and lake lowering have reduced the river’s water holding capacity